The word "anemia" derives from an ancient Greek word anaimia, meaning "lack of blood."

 Chronic anemia is managed predominantly in outpatient settings.
 They need hospitalization if:

-If hemoglobin is less than 7 g/dL or if a patent is symptomatic, transfusion of packed red blood cells (PRBC) is indicated.
+If hemoglobin is less than 7 g/dL or if a patent is symptomatic, transfusion of packed red blood cells (PRBC) are indicated.

-Transfusions should be done with caution in patients with volume overload status like end-stage renal disease (on hemodialysis) and congestive heart failure (CHF).
+Transfusions should be performed with caution in patients with volume overload status like end-stage renal disease (on hemodialysis) and congestive heart failure (CHF).